integreat-io/integreat-transformers/README.md

   don't have a header row.
 The `columnPrefix` will be suffixed by an incrementing number based on the order of the keys on the object, like `'col1'`, `'col2'`, etc. When generating CSV, any keys named as this prefix and a number, will be sorted accending after the number.
-Default is `'col'`
+Default is `'col'
+- `direction`: By default, the `csv` transformer will generate CSV going _to_ a service (and parsing CSV _from_ a service).
+By setting `direction: 'from'`, this will be reversed, generating a CSV _from_ a service instead.
+The default is `direction: 'to'`.

 ### `date`